-24. Division 1 outlines the application of Part 3.

-- 25. Division 2 sets out the total remuneration (Table 3A) and other related matters for full-time office holders.
-It implements the general adjustment described in paragraph 9 of this document. - 26.
+- 24. Division 1 outlines the application of Part 3. - 25.
+Division 2 sets out the total remuneration (Table 3A) and other related matters for full-time office holders. - 26.
 Division 3 sets out the superannuation arrangements and other related matters for full-time office holders, including superannuation salary for specific offices.

-It implements the general adjustment described in paragraph 9 of this document. - 27.
-Division 4 sets out the entitlements for vehicles and other benefits for full-time office holders, including business support. - 28.
+- 27. Division 4 sets out the entitlements for vehicles and other benefits for full-time office holders, including business support. - 28.
 Division 5 sets out the entitlements for leave of absence and leave accrual for full-time office holders. - 29.
 The provisions of this Part remain otherwise unchanged from those contained in Part 3 of the previous determination.